kineticstoolkit/kineticstoolkit/doc/index.rst

 .. _stable: http://felixchenier.uqam.ca/kineticstoolkit

-Kinetics Toolkit (ktk) is an open-source, pure-python biomechanical library developed by Professor Félix Chénier at Université du Québec à Montréal, Canada.
-It is a package of integrated classes and functions that aims to facilitate research in biomechanics using python.
+Kinetics Toolkit (ktk) is an open-source, pure-python package of integrated classes and functions that aims to facilitate research in biomechanics using python.
 It does not attempt to provide a complete workflow from raw files to final analysis (although it may in a far future), or a main graphical user interface, or magical blackboxes that process everything automatically.

 Kinetics Toolkit is mainly addressed to researchers and students in biomechanics with a little background in programming, who may or may not